Kazooki123/StarloBot/README.md

 - !searchimage - Search any images from Google.
 - !link_to_video - Converts YouTube link to actual video and sends it.
 - !link_to_image - Converts image link into an actual image and sends it (Might not be useful).
+- !faceswap - Attack 2 images with this command and it'll do a faceswap.
+- !browse - Browse to the internet using a TUI like terminal.
+- !simulate - Simulate a 3D objects (Cube, Square, etc).
+- !sticknote - Stick a message in a channel, can be deactivated of couse.

 `Invite Link🔗:` <https://discord.com/oauth2/authorize?client_id=1102401509678927972&permissions=8&integration_type=0&scope=bot>